SunStarSys/www/content/CMS/technology.md

 ## Solaris 11.4

-- DTrace &mdash; the kitchen sink approach: all dyamic programming language tooling.
+- DTrace &mdash; we took the kitchen sink approach: all of our dyamic programming language tooling integrates with it.

 - ZFS &mdash; better with Solaris, backed by Oracle Support.
+Accept no substitutes.

 ## node.js v12.18.0